PreciousBuys/alx-low_level_programming/0x02-functions_nested_loops/README.md

-how to use nested loop and functions
+whem and how to use nested loop and functions